nailahgucon/AY21-22-mdpgroup23-imagerecognition/README.md

 Experimented with 2 models, YOLOv4-tiny and YOLOv5, ended up going with the YOLOv5 model as it performed better under extreme lighting situations outdoors.
 Image recognition was done on my PC (not in the RPi) & a REST API with Flask was used to load the model at the start of the run and to pass the image ID of the image detected to the RPi.

+**Note**
+Please view the imgrec_notes.docx for an brief introduction to how I implemented my code

 **My Dataset**
 - Images and text files with annotations: https://www.kaggle.com/nailahgpgucon/
 - Annotation Tool used: https://github.com/tzutalin/labelImg (Download binary file found in Releases Section)